Home

 The landing page of the new Relay of Voices website features a flyover view of the Mississippi River, inviting you into the watery landscape where a wealth of stories will unfold.
 “Start the journey” and you will fly to the beginning of the journey at the Headwaters in northern Minnesota.

-The journey begins on the “Path View” at the Headwaters, a chapter containing the stories of 16 days of journeying through Minnesota, each day full of a multitude of voices and unique experiences that begin to reveal the nature of the River and its people.
+a chapter containing the stories of 16 days of journeying through Minnesota, each day full of a multitude of voices and unique experiences that begin to reveal the nature of the River and its people.
 Day 1, Storytellers is where we begin.

 Before diving into each day, a click on the title reveals a legend rife with data about the stories to come.
 How far was the journey?
 How hot did it get?
 What was the destination?
 Who did they find there?
 What kind of stories did they hear?